pscally1005/pscally1005.github.io/_posts/delete/2023-07-12-monk-fruit-cookie.markdown

 Instructions:
 - Combine the base ingredients in a large bowl - granulated monk fruit (or any other granular sweetener), unsweetened applesauce, vanilla extract, baking soda, and salt

-- Choose your flavor (see notes below).
+- Choose your flavor (see <a href='#notes'>notes</a> below).
 Here, the flour is oat flour, with some dark chocolate chips folded in.
 Let the dough chill in the fridge for at least 30 minutes to an hour to harden

 - Preheat the oven to 350F and line a large cookie sheet with parchment paper.
 Roll into cookies, and flatten as desired (they won't flatten as they cook)
 - <img src='/assets/Food/Healthier Dessert/Monk Fruit Cookie/monk-fruit-3.jpg' alt='' class='instruction-image'>